Please call maternity triage on 01324 567098 (open 24 hours 7 days a week) if experiencing any of the following:

 Understand your Energy System

-It is well known that growing a human can feel exhausting from early on in pregnancy.
+Growing a baby can feel exhausting from early on in pregnancy.
 Try to be mindful of your energy levels during your day as this directly contributes to the sensitivity of your nervous system.

 When your energy levels are running low, your alarm system is more likely to go off and create pain and fatigue (remember this is your body’s way of communicating with you).

-Exercise is one of the best ways to decrease the sensitivity of your nervous system and therefore help to decrease your PPGP!
+Exercise is one of the best ways to decrease the sensitivity of your nervous system and release your own natural pain relief and can therefore help to decrease your PPGP.

-Many people are anxious about exercising in pregnancy however there is no evidence that exercise is harmful!
+Many people report feeling anxious about exercising in pregnancy however there is no evidence that exercise is harmful!

 It is also perfectly safe to continue exercises from pre-pregnancy, although some modifications may need to be made such as reducing the intensity or impact of your chosen exercise.